The Sword of Truth: The Richard and Kahlan series

 On April 2, 2010, a video went up on Terry Goodkind's official site and YouTube channel promoting a new Richard and Kahlan novel that was released on August 16, 2011.
 The Omen Machine takes place immediately after Confessor, beginning on the night of the wedding of General Benjamin Meiffert and the Mord-Sith Cara.
 A mysterious machine is found underground and it begins to give predictions, most of which are seemingly benign, but Zedd believes the machine must be destroyed until a prediction is given that scares him to death—one which, if true, will tear apart Richard and Kahlan's life as they know it.

 Published on August 20, 2013, The Third Kingdom is the second novel in Goodkind's Richard and Kahlan series.
 Following an attack by the mysterious "half people" of the Dark Lands, Richard and Kahlan find themselves abandoned by their friends.
 Richard sets out on a quest to save his friends and meets the sinister Bishop Hannis Arc.

 The third novel in the Richard and Kahlan series, Severed Souls, was published on August 5, 2014.
 Following the events of the previous two books, Richard must find a way to cure Kahlan and himself from the Hedge Maid's stain of death.
 Meanwhile, Hannis Arc and Emperor Sulachan march toward the heart of D'Hara.

 Warheart is the fourth and final entry in the Richard and Kahlan series, published November 17, 2015.

 The Nicci Chronicles

-Taking place after the events of the four Richard & Kahlan novels, The Nicci Chronicles follow further exploits of former Sister of the Dark, Nicci, & former prophet, Nathan Rahl.
+Taking place after the events of the four Richard & Kahlan novels, The Nicci Chronicles follow further exploits of former Sister of the Dark, Nicci, and former prophet, Nathan Rahl.